-Rene Rocha, professor in the University of Iowa Department of Political Science and faculty director of the Latina/o/x Studies program, has been named the Herman J. and Eileen S. Schmidt Chair, effective July 1, 2021.
-The chair is the only named, endowed faculty position at the UI designed to support and recognize excellence in undergraduate teaching, mentoring, and curriculum development.
+Rene Rocha, professor in the University of Iowa Department of Political Science and faculty director of the Latina/o/x Studies program, has been named the Herman J. and Eileen S. Schmidt Chair by the university and the College of Liberal Arts and Sciences.

 Sara Sanders, dean of the College of Liberal Arts and Sciences, said Rocha is a perfect fit for the prestigious appointment.

 "The Schmidt Chair advances excellence in teaching,” Sanders said, “and Professor Rocha is an outstanding teacher.
 He is dedicated not only to his students' academic success, but also to their personal growth as individuals.
 This appointment is richly deserved, and on behalf of our entire college, I congratulate Rene on his success.”